Sensory Processing and Stress Evaluation Lab

 The SPASE lab is located at 900 E. Leigh Street in the College of Health Professions Building (Rooms 5007 & 5009).
 The lab is 300 square feet divided into two rooms; a primary testing room and a parent/researcher observation room.
 The two rooms are divided by a one-way mirror; pan-tilt-zoom cameras are also installed in the primary testing space and can be controlled in the observation room for both recording and observational purpose.

 We have research-grade technology to measure electrodermal reactivity, cardiac vagal tone, and cardiac impedence (Mindware Technology), as well as activity patterns and sleep (Actigraph GT9X watches).
 Our lab uses E-Prime 3 for stimulus delivery during our sensory paradigms which is integrated with our Mindware system.
 We also have Noldus software for video coding and analysis of observable behaviors.
-Intervention equipment includes Touchpoints, wristbands, an Interactive Metronome system and pressure vests (Vayu).
+Intervention equipment includes Touchpoints, wristbands, and pressure vests (Vayu).
 We also have access to shared lab space within the Department of Occupational Therapy at VCU to conduct sensory integration intervention; this space has suspension points for swings as well as a variety of other equipment which adheres to the fidelity standards for Ayres Sensory Integration®.

 Funding and Current Projects

-Research in our lab has been funded by the American Occupational Therapy Foundation, the National Institutes of Health, the Barth Syndrome Foundation, the Wallace Foundation, the Virginia Commonwealth University, Presidential Research Initiative Program, and the AD Williams Research fund at VCU.
+Research in our lab has been funded by the American Occupational Therapy Foundation, the National Institutes of Health, the Barth Syndrome Foundation, the Organization for Autism Research, the Wallace Foundation, the Virginia Commonwealth University, Presidential Research Initiative Program, and the AD Williams Research fund at VCU.
 Research in our lab has yielded over 35 publications in the last 10 years and numerous state, national, and international publications.
-We are also proud to have mentored over 20 students who have either worked in the lab as research assistants or completed research projects in the lab as part of their dissertation/thesis work.
+We are also proud to have mentored over 25 students who have either worked in the lab as research assistants or completed research projects in the lab as part of their dissertation/thesis work.
 Several of these students have gone on to accept teaching or research positions at other universities and are now mentoring other students.

 Lab Director